SAP-samples/abap-platform-nominated-apis-consumption/README.md

 >Scenario : Assign existing `Materail Master` to a `Classification`

->We use nominated API , to assign existing `Material` to existing `Classification`.
+>We use nominated API , to assign existing `Product` to existing `Classification`.

 > We achieve this help of `Action` in RAP.

 **List Report**:
 <img src="images/List Report- Product List.png" alt="List Repo" width="100%">

-**Object Page-Action to do this assignment of Material to Classification**:
+**Object Page-Action to do this assignment of Product to Classification**:
 <img src="images/ObjectPage- Product.png" alt="RAP Action" width="100%">

 **We can do this in classic way directly using SAP GUI transaction MM01/MM02**: